 Extractor fans for bathrooms serve a different purpose compared to a kitchen extractor fan.
 Although some manufacturers state that you can use them for both applications, we recommend that you only use bathroom specific fans.
 A bathroom extractor fan removes moist air whereas the kitchen alternative removes air mixed with oils produced from cooking.

 A bathroom extractor fan is an essential ventilation device that’s found in the majority of homes.
 They are available in a range of designs but the best bathroom extractor fans are those that are quiet yet powerful.
-All of our recommendations are suited to a range of budgets and include the best brands within the industry.
+All of our recommendations are suited to a range of budgets and include a selection from the best brands within the industry.